-- Original Work Items must be the original work of the 4-H member and should show creativity and originality.
-No copyrighted images or master studies - Ready for Professional Display All exhibits must be presented appropriately for the medium(s) used and ready to be professionally displayed. two-dimensional pieces on paper should be framed behind glass/plexiglass.
+- 1. Original Work Items must be the original work of the 4-H member and should show creativity and originality.
+No copyrighted images or master studies - 2.
+Ready for Professional Display All exhibits must be presented appropriately for the medium(s) used and ready to be professionally displayed.
+2-dimensional pieces on paper should be framed behind glass/plexiglass.
 Canvas boards should be framed but glass/plexiglass is not necessary.
 Stretched canvases do not need frames as long as staples are not visible on the edges.
-All two-dimensional pieces should be ready to hang using a sawtooth or wire hanger. - Entries per Exhibitor: 4-H members may enter one exhibit per class.
-Entry Descriptions: Entry tags should include a visual description of the exhibit, including such size, dominant color, and subject to aid in identification. - Supporting Information: A Visual Arts Supporting Information Tag is required for all Visual Arts exhibits.
+All 2-dimensional pieces should be ready to hang using a sawtooth or wire hanger. - 3.
+Entries per Exhibitor: 4-H members may enter one exhibit per class. - 4.
+Entry Descriptions: Entry tags should include a visual description of the exhibit, including such size, dominant color, and subject to aid in identification. - 5.
+Supporting Information: A Visual Arts Supporting Information Tag is required for all Visual Arts exhibits.
 Information must include elements or principles of design used and steps taken to complete the project.
-The Visual Arts Supporting Information Tag can be found on our website.
-Exhibits with missing or incomplete supporting information will be lowered a ribbon placing.
-Supporting information may provide evidence or justification for the piece being entered in a specific class. - All static exhibits must have received a purple ribbon at the county fair to advance to the State Fair.
+The Visual Arts Supporting Information Tag can be found on our website or copies can be picked up in the Extension Office.
+Exhibits with missing or incomplete supporting information will be dropped a ribbon placing. - 6.
+Class Changes: Exhibits must be entered in the appropriate class based on the medium(s) used or theme.
+No class changes will be made after check-in.
+Exhibits in inappropriate classes may be dropped a ribbon placing.
+Supporting information may provide evidence or justification for the piece being entered in a specific class.